felixge/felixge.de/posts/2013/03/27/lets-fix-file-uploading.md

 help you with building your own solution, there is no simple solution that you can get up and running in a few minutes.

-The first thing you'll need to figure out is a server site API.
+The first thing you'll need to figure out is a server side API.
 Google has published several http protocols for resumable uploading (e.g.
 [YouTube](https://developers.google.com/youtube/v3/guides/using_resumable_upload_protocol),
 [Google Drive](https://developers.google.com/drive/manage-uploads)), but they